-- Malformed PATCH payload: If a server determines that the payload provided with a PATCH request is not properly formatted, it can return a 4.00 (Bad Request) CoAP error.
-The definition of a malformed payload depends upon the CoAP Content-Format specified with the request. - Unsupported PATCH payload: In case a client sends payload that is inappropriate for the resource identified by the Request-URI, the server can return a 4.15 (Unsupported Content-Format) CoAP error.
-The server can determine if the payload is supported by checking the CoAP Content-Format specified with the request. - Unprocessable request: This situation occurs when the payload of a PATCH request is determined as valid, i.e. well-formed and supported, however, the server is unable to or incapable of processing the request.
-The server can return a X.XX CoAP error.
-Such a scenario might include situations when: - the server has insufficient computing resources to complete the request successfully, - the resource specified in the request becomes invalid by applying the payload, - modifying a resource leads to a conflicting state.
+Malformed PATCH payload: If a server determines that the payload provided with a PATCH request is not properly formatted, it can return a 4.00 (Bad Request) CoAP error.
+The definition of a malformed payload depends upon the CoAP Content-Format specified with the request.

+Unsupported PATCH payload: In case a client sends payload that is inappropriate for the resource identified by the Request-URI, the server can return a 4.15 (Unsupported Content-Format) CoAP error.
+The server can determine if the payload is supported by checking the CoAP Content-Format specified with the request.

+Unprocessable request: This situation occurs when the payload of a PATCH request is determined as valid, i.e. well-formed and supported, however, the server is unable to or incapable of processing the request.
+The server can return a 4.22 (Unprocessable Entity) CoAP error.
+More specific scenarios might include situations when:

+- the server has insufficient computing resources to complete the request successfully -- 4.13 (Request Entity Too Large) CoAP Response Code, - the resource specified in the request becomes invalid by applying the payload -- 4.06 (Not Acceptable) CoAP Response Code,